Living in Sydney

-City Botanic Gardens - The City Botanic Gardens are located 2 min walk from ZBA and are Brisbane’s oldest park.
+City Botanic Gardens - The City Botanic Gardens are located 2 min walk from EGI and are Brisbane’s oldest park.
 You can view the many attractions within the gardens including the river frontage, river stage, bamboo grove, weeping fig avenue, water hill fountain and Jemmy Morrill.

 Mount Coot-tha Lookout - Mount Coot-tha Lookout offers the Brisbane’s best view and you can experience breathtaking panoramic views of Brisbane City out to Moreton Bay.

 Fortitude Valley - Fortitude Valley is one of the hubs of Brisbane’s nightlife, renowned for its nightclubs, bars and adult entertainment.
 The Valley was Australia’s first dedicated entertainment district and continues and the Chinatown Mall is a hub of exotic Chinese supermarkets and restaurants.

 Accommodation in Sydney, Melbourne and Brisbane